Dennis-Gireesh/Binary_Code_Compression_and_Decompression/README.md

 # Binary_Code_Compression_and_Decompression

-> Code compression is a promising approach to reduse the memory footprint and to improve power, performance of an embedded system.
+> Code compression is a promising approach to reduce the memory footprint and to improve the power, the performance of an embedded system.

 > Formats for Lossless compression(Dictionary based) used in this project.